Monitor and troubleshoot Site Recovery

 - RPO (recovery point objective): Current RPO for the virtual machine and the time at which the RPO was last computed.

-- Latest available recovery points for the machine
+- Recovery points: Latest available recovery points for the machine.

-- Error details: List of replication error symptoms currently observed on the machine along with possible causes and recommended remediations
+- Errors: List of replication error symptoms currently observed on the machine, and possible causes/actions.

 - Events: A chronological list of recent events impacting the machine.
-While error details shows the currently observable error symptoms on the machine, events is a historical record of various events that may have impacted the machine including error symptoms that may have previously been noticed for the machine.
+Error details shows the currently observable error symptoms, while events is a historical record of issues that have impacted the machine.

-How is RPO or recovery point objective different from the latest available recovery point?
+How is RPO different from the latest available recovery point?

-The Azure Site Recovery service, operating in the background, picks the uploaded data from the storage account and applies them onto the replica disks created for the virtual machine.
-It then generates a recovery point and makes this point available for recovery at failover.
-The latest available recovery point indicates the timestamp corresponding to the latest recovery point that has already been processed and applied to the replica disks.
+- Site Recovery then generates a recovery point, and makes this point available for recovery at failover.
+Thus the latest available recovery point indicates the timestamp corresponding to the latest recovery point that has already been processed and applied to the replica disks.

-A skewed clock or incorrect system time on the replicating source machine or the on-premises infrastructure servers will skew the computed RPO value.
-To ensure accurate reporting of RPO values ensure that the system clock on the servers involved in replication is accurate.
+An incorrect system time on the replicating source machine, or on on-premises infrastructure servers will skew the computed RPO value.
+For accurate RPO reporting, make sure that the system clock is accurate on all servers and machines.

 Subscribe to email notifications

-- No connectivity between the on-premises infrastructure components and the Azure Site Recovery service.
-Connectivity to the Site Recovery service from the on-premises infrastructure components such as the Configuration Server (VMware) or System Center Virtual Machine Manager(Hyper-V) registered to the vault is detected using a heartbeat mechanism.
+- No connectivity between the on-premises infrastructure components and Site Recovery service.
+Connectivity between Site Recovery and on-premises servers registered in a vault is detected using a heartbeat mechanism.